RoboticsChallenge/FollowTheLineCompetition/README.md

 # Follow The Line Competition
 Competition in follow the line
-- [x] Basic image proccessing completed
+- [x] Image proccessing completed

-To start programing car, start at line 49 from https://github.com/RoboticsChallenge/FollowTheLineCompetition/blob/main/InitialCode/InitialStarter.py
+To start programing car, start at line 49 from https://github.com/RoboticsChallenge/FollowTheLineCompetition/blob/main/InitialCode/InitialStarter.py other code sorts out imageproccessing of the line.
 ## Current Record

 ### How to get Started in Windows